University of Wrocław: University of Wrocław

-After the Siege of Breslau, the Soviet Red Army took the city in May 1945.
+After the Siege of Breslau, the Red Army took the city in May 1945.
 Breslau, now known as Wrocław, became part of the Republic of Poland.
 The first Polish team of academics arrived in Wrocław in late May 1945 and took custody of the university buildings, which were 70% destroyed.
-Parts of the collection of the university library were lost during the Red Army's advance in 1945, burned by soldiers on 10 May 1945, four days after the German garrison surrendered the city.
+Parts of the collection of the university library perished during the Soviet offensive in 1945, burned by soldiers on 10 May 1945, four days after the German garrison surrendered the city.

 Very quickly, some buildings were repaired, and a cadre of professors was built up, many coming from prewar Polish Jan Kazimierz University of Lwów and Stefan Batory University of Wilno.
 Following postwar border shifts, thousands of former employees of the Lwów Library, the Jan Kazimierz University and Ossoliński National Institute moved to the city.
-In mid-1948, over 60% of professors at the Wrocław University and Polytechnic were from Kresy, with scholars from prewar Lwów being particularly prominent.
-Stanisław Kulczyński from the University of Lwów became the first president of the two Polish universities in Wrocław, while Edward Sucharda from the Lwów Polytechnic was the vice-president.
+In mid-1948, over 60% of professors at the Wrocław University and Polytechnic were from Kresy, with academics from prewar Lwów playing a particularly important role in the newly established Polish institutions of higher learning.
+Stanisław Kulczyński from the University of Lwów was nominated the first president of the two Polish universities in Wrocław, while Edward Sucharda from the Lwów Polytechnic became the vice-president.

 The University of Wrocław was refounded as a Polish state university by the decree of the State National Council issued on 24 August 1945.
 The first lecture was given on 15 November 1945, by Ludwik Hirszfeld.
 Between 1952 and 1989 the university was named Bolesław Bierut University of Wrocław (Polish: Uniwersytet Wrocławski im.
-Bolesława Bieruta) after Bolesław Bierut, President of the Republic of Poland (1947–52).
+Bolesława Bieruta) after Bolesław Bierut, the communist President of the Republic of Poland (1947–52).

 In 2015, nearly 80 years after the fact, the university restored academic degrees stripped from German Jews by the Nazis owing to German anti-Semitism.
 "Wroclaw University estimates that in total some 262 people suffered a similar fate."